-The Upper San Gabriel and Rio Hondo Subregion primarily consists of the Upper San Gabriel River watershed, and the Rio Hondo watershed (Figure 3).
+The Upper San Gabriel and Rio Hondo Subregion primarily consists of the upper San Gabriel River watershed, and the Rio Hondo watershed (Figure 3).
 These watersheds begin in the San Gabriel Mountains, and stretch across the San Gabriel Valley, then down to the Pacific Ocean.
-In the case of the Rio Hondo, the river joins with the Los Angeles River prior to ending in the Pacific.
+In the case of the Rio Hondo, the river joins with the Los Angeles River outside of the Subregion.
 The portion of the San Gabriel River watershed which this Subregional plan is concerned with is the upper watershed located upstream of Whittier Narrows.
-The Upper San Gabriel River, Big Dalton Wash, Walnut Creek, and San Jose Creek.
-Tributaries to the upper Rio Hondo include Arcadia Wash, Eaton Wash, Rubio Wash and Alhambra Wash.
+The upper San Gabriel River watershed is made up of a number of tributaries, including: the west and east fork of San Gabriel River, Big Dalton Wash, Walnut Creek, and San Jose Creek.
 The Rio Hondo watershed is also made up of a number of tributaries, including the Arcadia Wash, Eaton Wash, Rubio Wash and Alhambra Wash.